-The conversion rate/channel selector register is at Address 0x04 for reads, and Address 0x0A for writes.
+The conversion rate/channel selector register for reads is at Address 0x04, and at Address 0x0A for writes.
 The four LSBs of this register are used to program the conversion times from 15.5 ms (Code 0x0A) to 16 seconds (Code 0x00).
-To program the ADT7483A to perform continuous measurements, set the conversion rate register to 0x0B.
-For example, a conversion rate of 8 conversions/second means that beginning at 125 ms intervals, the device performs a conversion on the local and the remote temperature channels.
+To program the ADT7481 to perform continuous measurements, set the conversion rate register to 0x0B.
+For example, a conversion rate of eight conversions/second means that beginning at 125 ms intervals, the device performs a conversion on the local and the remote temperature channels.

-This register can be written to and read back over the SMBus.
-The default value of this register is 0x07, giving a rate of 8 conversions/second.
+This register can be written to, and read back from, the SMBus.
+The default value of this register is 0x08, giving a rate of 16 conversions per second.
+Using slower conversion times greatly reduces the device power consumption.